ianwalter/release/README.md

 # @ianwalter/release
->
+> CLI workflow for releasing JavaScript packages

 ## About

-HEAVILY inspired by [np][npUrl] but with a focus on `yarn` and better support for branch protections and private registries.
+**HEAVILY** inspired by [np][npUrl] but with a focus on `yarn` and better support for branch protections and private registries.

+## Workflow

+- [x] Check and fail if there are uncommited changes in the working directory.
+- [x] Check and fail if upstream has new commits.
-1. Display commits and prompt for semver.
+- [x] Display commits and prompt for a new semantic version if one wasn't specified as the first arugment.
-2. Check and fail if upstream has commits.
+- [ ] Check and fail if tags already exist locally or on remote.
-3. Run tests.
+- [x] Remove and re-install dependencies.
+- [x] Run tests if there's a test script.
+- [ ] Update the version in `package.json` and commit the version bump.
-4. If branch is specified, create a release branch, push it, and prompt for publish confirmation.
+- [ ] If `--branch` is specified, create a release branch, push it, open the PR URL in a browser, and prompt for a confirmation to publish.
-5. Publish package and display GitHub release URL.
+- [ ] Create a tag and push it up.

-If --yolo is specified, just publish the package and display GitHub release URL.
+- [x] Publish the package and display a link to create a new GitHub release with the tag from the previous step.
+- [ ] If `--yolo` is specified, only the last 2 steps are executed.